Arghun-dev/weather-app/README.md

 I chose to develop this project using TypeScript due to its numerous benefits.
 TypeScript helps catch bugs during development and provides excellent auto-complete features, enhancing productivity for developers.

-It's worth mentioning that, apart from React and TypeScript, I have not employed any other specific packages or technologies.
-As per your request, I aimed to implement the functionality without relying on external packages.

 **antd (Ant Design)**

 I opted to use the antd library as it provides a comprehensive set of pre-designed React components that are aesthetically pleasing, highly customizable, and offer a consistent user experience.
 With antd, I can quickly build professional-looking interfaces by leveraging its extensive range of UI elements such as buttons, forms, modals, and tables.
 This helps me save development time and effort, ensuring a polished and visually appealing application.